clesleycode/regression/Regression Analysis.md

 The difference between the observed value of the dependent variable and the predicted value is called the error term, or residual.
 Each data point has its own residual.

 When a residual plot shows a random pattern, it indicated a good fit for a linear model.
+The error, or loss, function specifics depends on the type of machine learning algorithm.
+In Regression, it's (y - y&#770;)<sup>2</sup>, known as the <b>squared</b> loss.
+Note that the loss function is something that you must decide on based on the goals of learning.

 ### 2.3 Assumptions